cicakhq/potato/web-app/README.md

-# A Gulp Based Potato
+# Frontend tool chain

+[npm](https://www.npmjs.com) is the package manager for JavaScript.
+[Bower](http://bower.io) is package manager for the web.
 [Gulp](http://gulpjs.com) is a streaming build system.

-# Instructions
+[Leiningen](http://leiningen.org) is for automating Clojure projects without setting your hair on fire.

+## Installation on OS X

 0. `brew install npm`
 1. `sudo npm install -g gulp`
 2. `npm install`
+3. `sudo npm install -g bower`
+4. `bower`
-3. `gulp`
+5. `gulp`

+Bower will download font assets as describe in `bowet.json`.
 Gulp will keep a watch on the source files specified in the `sources.coffee` file, and publish to the `<potato>/public/assets` directory automatically when changes are made to those files.

 To build for production, use `gulp --type prod`